health-validator/Hammer/README.md

 1. Drag and drop, paste, or open a FHIR instance.
 1. Adjust the validation scope in settings if necessary.
 1. Click `Validate`.

+First time Hammer launches, it needs to download the necessary components to run - so it'll take a bit of time.

 ## Credits